ldltools/dsl4sc/README.md

 Each model in dsl4sc has the following unique characteristics:

-- can include the following 3 different sort of declarations:
+- can include the following 3 different sorts of declarations:
   - event **protocol**:
     _regular_ pattern of acceptable event sequences
   - logical **property**: